 What Are the Stages of Alcoholism?

 Alcohol use disorders, the correct term for alcoholism, are comprised of many layers which ultimately culminate into complete physical and psychological dependence to alcohol.
-The many stages of alcoholism are typically tracked through by the symptoms expressed in users.
-There is some deviance in the number of stages alcoholism has, ranging typically from four to five accepted brackets.
+The many stages of alcoholism are typically identified by the symptoms expressed in users.
+There is some disagreement in the number of stages alcoholism has, ranging typically from four to five accepted brackets.
 In short, alcohol use disorders have four unique echelons:

 - Early Alcoholic